roytang/blog/content/post/2006/05/gmail-raises-the-bar-for-everyone.md

 > </html>

-Wow, &#8220;Access is denied.&#8221; Who knew IE actually had that much security?
+Wow, "Access is denied.&#8221; Who knew IE actually had that much security?

-I try a few other methods, mainly trying to navigate the properties of the &#8220;win&#8221; variable to find something I can actually use.
-I go through trees of frames trying to find something&#8230;but I get &#8220;Access Denied&#8221; and &#8220;Permission Denied&#8221; anytime I try to get near a document element.
+I try a few other methods, mainly trying to navigate the properties of the "win&#8221; variable to find something I can actually use.
+I go through trees of frames trying to find something&#8230;but I get "Access Denied&#8221; and "Permission Denied&#8221; anytime I try to get near a document element.

 Damn this is tough&#8230;I thought it would only take me a few minutes =/